 I mean, we've watched in his 30 years on the air, we've watched these big networks, their ratings diminish and dwindle down next to nothing.

-And you know, Fox News, I mean, God bless us.
+And, you know, Fox News, I mean, God bless us, last year we lost, what, three-quarters of our prime time lineup.

 And I was at 10 o'clock for most of last year until October.

-Not the easiest hour to win in all of cable.
+It's not the easiest hour to win in all of cable.

-And uh, thanks to all of you, you know, I think there's an appetite for alternative news and information.
+And thanks to all of you, you know, I think there's an appetite for alternative news and information.

 And we try to do that every day.